Commission on Domestic and Sexual Violence and Multiple Disadvantage

 Community of Practice

-The Commission’s community of practice on women’s multiple disadvantage is now live.
-Through the community, 35 professionals with a wealth of experience and expertise on a range of issues including violence against women and girls, substance use, mental distress, involvement in prostitution will come together to share best practice about supporting women affected by abuse and multiple disadvantage and feed into the Commission’s final report.
+The Commission’s community of practice on women’s multiple disadvantage have been meeting regularly to share best practice about supporting women affected by abuse and multiple disadvantage and feed into the Commission’s final report.
+The community is made up of thirty-five professionals with a wealth of experience and expertise on a range of issues including violence against women and girls, substance use, mental health, involvement in prostitution.

 For more information on the work of the Commission, please contact email@example.com